oguzhanfatihkucuk/Recipe-App/README.md

 ### Login

 User information is sourced from JSON data.
-There is a test user with name: oguz and password: 123456 that allows access to the system.
+There is a test user with `name: oguz` and `password: 123456` that allows access to the system.

 ### Products

-In the transaction screen, there is an option labeled Products.
+In the transaction screen, there is an option labeled `Products`.
 Clicking on this option will display a list of available products.
 You can add products to your list by clicking on them.
 To add multiple quantities of the same product, press and hold (long press) to prompt a dialog asking for the quantity you wish to add.
 After this process, the products will be added to your list.

 Additionally, there is an option for filtering and sorting products.
-By selecting See All Products, you can view all products and filter or sort them by Categories, Prices, Alphabetically, and more.
+By selecting `See All Products`, you can view all products and filter or sort them by `Categories`, `Prices`, `Alphabetically`, and more.

 If you wish to delete a product, simply long press on the product in the list to prompt an alert for deletion.
-Alternatively, you can delete all products by selecting Cancel All Document.
+Alternatively, you can delete all products by selecting `Cancel All Document`.

 ### Sale

-After adding products to your list, you can access the sales screen by clicking Transaction/Sales.
+After adding products to your list, you can access the sales screen by clicking `Transaction/Sales`.
 Here, you will see the products on your list.

-You can also add products by their ID using the Enter Product ID field and clicking Add Product to add them to the list.
+You can also add products by their ID using the `Enter Product ID` field and clicking `Add Product` to add them to the list.

 Furthermore, you can quickly add products categorized on the left side.